Adanmohh/code-driven-workbook-builder/README.md

 ### Backend
 - FastAPI + Uvicorn
-- Anthropic Claude API for AI generation
+- Claude Code SDK for AI generation
 - pdfminer.six for PDF text extraction
 - pytesseract for OCR from images